Skip to content

 Related reading:

-This article was originally published in July 2019.
-The most recent update was in September 2023 with contributions from Jessica Lau.
+This article was originally published in July 2019 by Jessica Greene.
+The most recent update was in April 2025.

 Get productivity tips delivered straight to your inbox